US Elections, Observations And Hopes

 And of course, many if not most of those living in this suburban overspill were not born in Virginia.
 Which means they helped outvote native Virginians.

-Something similar obtains on the other side of DC, in Maryland, where suburban sprawl, and the city of Baltimore, helped the Democrats easily outvote the western side of that small state.
+Something similar obtains on the other side of DC, in Maryland, where suburban sprawl, and the city of Baltimore, helped the Democrats easily outvote the eastern side of that small state.

 Click to open enlarged in separate tab